Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 • Disallow: /

-You will be directing search engines to avoid crawling your entire site since search engines use your robots.txt to follow your website’s directory path.
+You direct search engines to avoid crawling your entire site since search engines use your robots.txt to follow your website’s directory path.

-I’ve seen this happen multiple times and it can lead to some brutal results.
+I’ve seen this happen multiple times, and it can lead to brutal results.

 So always check your robots.txt for any misused directives.

-Crawl depth has been commonly used as a term when pages are not being crawled outside of your robots.txt, but a better term to use is crawl efficiency.
+Crawl depth is commonly used when pages are not being crawled outside your robots.txt, but a better term to use is crawl efficiency.

-Crawl efficiency is the process of optimizing your site for crawling, so search engines only crawl pages you want them to while making it easy for them to crawl your website.
+Crawl efficiency is optimizing your site for crawling, so search engines only crawl pages you want them to while making it easy for them to crawl your website.

-Crawl issues are more common for e-commerce websites with a high amount of pages and pagination, but if your website isn’t optimized for crawling, then Google may struggle with discovering older pages.
+Crawl issues are more common for e-commerce websites with many pages and pagination, but if your website isn’t optimized for crawling, then Google may struggle with discovering older pages.

 cSHiDLlNfpUWuMLnwMRHK2UVDReCFQyIOv3ju6KWZWktY7wD9H9yvPwkpM1hhS3qOjU01jGw5gQ8fxUZcmQ8GUZa9FdUfPbHw1nBAmAkKRW5TAsLOR9prH4IL0E3rJO5 UqWe13eJY cfaU8CP7rRmE

-As an example, say you have over 50 paginated pages, each paginated page will count as a click, or crawl depth.
+For example, say you have over 50 paginated pages; each page will count as a click or crawl depth.

 Google recommends keeping your crawl depth around 3-6 clicks from the home page to reduce crawl depth and improve your crawl efficiency.